 This sample explains how to add custom buttons to the Viewport toolbar.
 It also demonstrates the ability to change the coordinate system icon with a custom list of Mesh objects.
 Not all applications require world axes, for example in medical applications a torso shape is preferred.

-This sample explains how to create your custom viewport layout.
-In this case with two viewports vertically stacked.
+This sample explains how to create your custom viewport layout, including the viewport border style.

 This sample explains how to use the Delaunay triangulation.
 You can use it with points or loops or both.
 Outer loop must be closed (first and last points must have the same coordinates) while internal loops can be closed or not.
 For closed loops, orientation must be counterclockwise for outer and clockwise for inner ones.

 This sample explains how to split a Mesh entity according to a pull direction and how to animate BlockReferences using a standard trackbar.

 This sample explains how to implement interactive drawing of 2D curves and dimensions.
 It can be considered a good starting point to create a 2D CAD system.
 This sample also includes curve trim, extension, fillet and chamfer.
 From version 12, this sample includes import/export from DWG/DXF and export to 3D PDF file format.